UGQuants/UGQuant-assignment2/README.md

 # UG Quants Assignment2
-Template and data for Assingnment 2 of the UG Quants course.
+This repository contains the template and data to write the Assingnment 2 of the UG Quants course of the SSPS of the University of Glasgow.